 - Fines

-- Any secured loans
+- Any secured loans.

-Living with a Protected Trust Deed
+Will a Protected Trust Deed impact my job?

 In most instances, entering into a Trust Deed will not affect your current or future employment, though we would always advise checking your contract or speaking to your HR department before signing any formal agreements.